High Road Academy (Laurel, MD)

 Staff at High Road Academy are dedicated to educating the wider community on issues related to learning disabilities.
 The staff actively presents seminars and trainings at annual conferences, at parent meetings, and for other organizations.
 Sample training topics include: Study Skills & Organizational Strategies; Reading Methodologies; Counseling Students with Learning Disabilities; and Strategies for Written Expression.

-High Road Academy is under the direction of Dr. Ellen Gaske (Executive Director) and Matt Cooper (Educational Director).
+High Road Academy is under the direction of Dr. Ellen Gaske (Executive Director), Matt Cooper (Educational Director), and Jordan Pugh (Educational Director).

 High Road Academy is a proud member